 Morgan is another town located along the Murray River, about a two hour drive from Adelaide.
 Consider making a booking at the pet-friendly Morgan Riverside Caravan Park.

-Recently re-opened after renovations following the floods, the unpowered sites at this park are completely waterfront.
+Recently re-opened after renovations following floods, the unpowered sites at this park are completely waterfront.
 You can hire kayaks, SUPs, tinnies and more from the park – enquire whether your pet is allowed onboard.

 #9 BIG4 Stuart Range Outback Resort, Coober Pedy